 I have served as a dedicated board supervisor for Sun Community Federal Credit Union since 2014, playing a crucial role in ensuring the credit union's financial integrity and accountability.
-As a Supervisor Chair AS, Associate of Science Business Management, Spring 2024 appointed by the Board of Directors until 2025, I have been entrusted with reviewing, setting agendas, and making impactful decisions to uphold the bank's actions in compliance with NCUA guidelines.
+As a Supervisor Chair appointed by the Board of Directors until 2025, I have been entrusted with reviewing, setting agendas, and making impactful decisions to uphold the bank's actions in compliance with NCUA guidelines.
 My active participation in regulatory agency training ensures I stay updated on national guidelines and contribute to meeting state and federal regulations.